ekzhang/rustpad/README.md

 # Rustpad

 **Rustpad** is an _efficient_ and _minimal_ open-source collaborative text editor based on the operational transformation algorithm.
-Rustpad allows users to collaborate in real time while writing code in their browser.
+It lets users collaborate in real time while writing code in their browser.
+Rustpad is completely self-hosted and fits in a tiny Docker image, no database required.

 <p align="center">
 <a href="https://rustpad.io/">
 <img src="https://i.imgur.com/1cg3xUs.png" width="600"><br>
-<strong>Rustpad.io</strong>
+<strong>rustpad.io</strong>
 </a>
 </p>